thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         \*As much as we have tried to bribe the dolphins to turn up every cruise we can't guarantee they will...fish to chase, waves to jump, fun to be had etc... but it sure is a beautiful sight when they do join us.
       title: What to expect
+    - title: What's Included
+      dropdownContent: >-
+        *  Private use of your own beautiful sailing catamaran for 3 to 6 hours

+        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the 'about us' page to meet the gang!

+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach volleyball and cute inflatables

+        * Use of tablet with premium Spotify and sound system on board

+        * Use of small marine BBQ if required

+        * Use of large eskies (ice supplied)

+        *  Instaworthy Memento Photos taken by our crew

+        * Lots of FUN!!
-    - dropdownContent: |-
+    - dropdownContent: >-
         Keep it simple;

-        * Swimmers and beach towels.
+        * Swimmers and towel (if you plan to swim)

-        * Food and drink (unless you want us to organise the catering for you).
+        * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).

-        * Smiles and good vibes.
+        * Smiles and good vibes (essential)

+        * Sunglasses, sunscreen

+        * Jacket for cooler days

+        * Shoes that you can slip off

         * A few decorations or special photos to pop on the table if you wish.

         We'll provide the rest.
       title: What to Bring